f5devcentral/f5-agility-labs-firewall/docs/class1/lab2/step3.rst

 Flow Inspector.** Refresh the web page we’ve been using for testing (http://10.1.20.11) and click “Get Flows”.

+(mkurath---Opened incident C3173863 -- I could not see any flow data)

 |image46|

 Select a flow and click on the pop-out arrow for additional data.